COBB CAN MOVE cover art showing Cobb behind the player

 Why COBB CAN MOVE Works

 The best thing about COBB CAN MOVE is how direct it feels.
-You can understand the screen quickly: walls, darkness, switches, furnaces, paths, and a player character who is not built for heroics.
-That clarity matters because COBB CAN MOVE becomes tense through combinations.
-A rule that seems manageable alone becomes nasty when it overlaps with another rule.
-Movement feels fine until Cobb can hear.
-Hiding feels fine until Cobb can smell.
-Light feels useful until Cobb can see.
+You can read the screen quickly: walls, darkness, switches, furnaces, paths, and a player character who is not built for heroics.
+That clarity matters because the pressure comes from combinations.
+A single rule may feel manageable, but it becomes much harder when it overlaps with another rule.
+Movement feels safe until hearing matters.
+Hiding feels safe until smell matters.
+Light feels useful until sight becomes part of the problem.

 How to Play COBB CAN MOVE

 In COBB CAN MOVE, movement and restraint are both tools.
 Keyboard controls give you the basic movement you need, but the smarter play is learning when not to move.
-If Cobb can hear, every careless step can create trouble.
-If Cobb can see, the light becomes a hazard instead of comfort.
+If Cobb can hear, careless steps can create trouble.
+If Cobb can see, light and line of sight matter more than comfort.
 If Cobb can smell, distance becomes your best defense.
-If Cobb can reach, the space around him is larger than it looks.
-COBB CAN MOVE turns those plain ideas into a clean survival loop.
+If Cobb can reach farther than expected, the space around him is larger than it looks.

 Rule Changes and Pressure

-The phrase COBB CAN MOVE becomes funny and frightening because the game keeps attaching new verbs to Cobb.
-Each rule is simple enough to read at a glance, but the combinations are what make the run messy.
-COBB CAN MOVE uses that structure better than a long tutorial would.
-You learn by surviving one rule, then by discovering how that rule behaves when the next one arrives.
+The phrase COBB CAN MOVE becomes funny and frightening because the game keeps attaching new abilities to Cobb.
+Each rule is simple enough to read at a glance, but the combinations make the run messy.
+You learn by surviving one condition, then by discovering how that condition behaves when the next one arrives.

 Browser Notes

 COBB CAN MOVE runs best on a desktop or laptop browser with a keyboard.
-The embedded player is configured for quick browser play, and the page also includes fullscreen controls for a more focused session.
+The embedded player is configured for quick browser play, and the page includes fullscreen controls for a more focused session.
 If the game frame takes a few seconds, wait before refreshing.
-Browser games sometimes need time to pull files from the asset host.
-If COBB CAN MOVE still refuses to show, open the full-page build from the footer and try again without extensions that block iframes, scripts, or storage.
+Browser games sometimes need time to load files from the asset host.
+If the frame stays blank, refresh the page and check whether browser extensions are blocking iframes, scripts, or local storage.

 Mobile browsers may display the page, but COBB CAN MOVE is not a touch-first game.
 The tension depends on controlled movement, careful stopping, and fast reactions to Cobb’s changing abilities.
-For that reason, COBB CAN MOVE is much easier to judge on a keyboard.
-If you are on a phone, use the page for video, screenshots, and notes, then come back on a machine with keys when you want a fair run.
+For that reason, the game is much easier to judge on a keyboard.
+If you are on a phone, use the page for videos, screenshots, and notes, then come back on a machine with keys when you want a fair run.

 Why Players Keep Coming Back

 Short horror games live or die on whether the first run makes you want a second one.
 COBB CAN MOVE has that pull because mistakes are easy to understand after they happen.
 You usually know why the run collapsed.
 You moved when Cobb could hear.
 You trusted the light when Cobb could see.
 You stayed too close when Cobb could smell.
-You forgot that COBB CAN MOVE means the safe version of Cobb is gone.
+The loss points back to a decision, which makes retrying feel useful.

-That makes retrying feel less like grinding and more like tightening a plan.
+That makes replaying feel less like grinding and more like tightening a plan.
 COBB CAN MOVE is hard, but it is not random noise.
 The better you understand the rules, the more the map starts to look like a set of risky choices instead of a maze.
-You still panic.
-You still take bad corners.
-You still get caught.
-But COBB CAN MOVE gives you enough structure that a cleaner run always feels possible.
+You still panic, take bad corners, and get caught, but the next attempt usually starts with a better idea.

 First Run Tips